 8. Make North Street as much of an asset as High Street and worthy of future listing with a stepped design to reflect the incline.

-11. Promote replacement of buildings of poor design or that block views or riverside access.
+11. Promote replacement of buildings of which are of poor design or that block views or riverside access.
 At the end of their economic life, revise footprint, height and massing as necessary to achieve character in keeping with surroundings.

 12. Promote quality of design in character with surroundings and resist large signs, screens and unsubtle lights.